 - When oil is hot, adjust heat to low.
 Depend on your pot/pan size, divide gluten roll in to 3-4 batches for frying.

 - Use a scissor or non-stick cake scratch to cut gluten roll into thin slices and drop them straight into frying pot.
 Be careful to avoid splatter.
 Just make sure the slices are thin enough.

 - Gluten slices will be expand enormously in hot oil, when so, turn them over to fry the other sides.

 - When both sides are lightly fried, quickly transfer them over to the dripping mesh tray.

 - Repeat and continue to fry the next batch.

 - (Optional) Shake, squeeze or rinse the fried gluten pieces with water to wash off excessive oil if need.

-- In a stock pot on medium/high heat, add fried gluten, all seasoning and vegetable broth (used store bought or as recipe above).
+- In a stockpot on medium/high heat, add fried gluten, all seasoning, and vegetable broth (used store-bought or as the recipe above).

-- Bring the pot to boil, when boil adjust heat source to low and keep simmering for at least 30 minutes to 1 hour (with lid on) to let gluten absorbs all the flavor.
+- Bring the pot to boil, when boil adjusts heat source to low, and keep simmering for at least 30 minutes to 1 hour (with the lid on) to let gluten absorbs all the flavor.
 You can also use a slow cooker for attention-free.

-- After enough absorption/hot soak time, you may increase heat to reduce the liquid to about 2/3 of what was originally.
+- After enough absorption/hot soak time, you may increase heat to reduce the liquid to about 2/3 of what was original.

 - Once done, you can serve this braised gluten immediately or let cool at room temperature before preserving (chill in fridge/freezer) for future meal/cooking.